Rhethwika999/Workforce-Payroll-System/README.md

 - **Work Location:** Stores details about office locations, including city, state, and the number of employees assigned to each location.

 - **Leave:** Records the number of leaves an employee has taken or applied for within a month or a year.

+More information and ER diagrams are available in the pdf uploaded.